ReadingAndThinking.com

 I was attracted by the plot when I saw the plot in the bookstore, and the ratings were very high.
 I thought it was the truth and sweetness of perfect juggling love and the youthful inspirational and cute literature that seriously does royal children navigate identities & grow together.

 The White House in Rick and Morty is more real than the White House here.
 I understand and support everything about political correctness and hope that Trump will die, but is this kind of childish plot really written by adults?
-When I watched House of Cards in middle school, I knew that politics is not a game of cards.
+When I watched House of Cards in middle school, I knew that politics was not a game of cards.

 The plot includes the president and his ex-husband having a family dinner to discuss campaign strategy and quarreling.
 The first son collapsed because his parents often quarreled.

-No one talked to him, so he called Prince Henry for an hour to talk about his feelings. (excuse me White House family affairs Alex's heart Is there no point in forcing numbers?
+No one talked to him, so he called Prince Henry for an hour to talk about his feelings.
+(Excuse me, White House family affairs, Alex's heart.
+Is there no point in forcing numbers?
 Your therapist should do a background check for a year, right?)

 : The White House has a silly tradition of pardoning turkeys on Thanksgiving Day.
 Before the pardoning ceremony, the turkeys were placed in the hotel.

-Our handsome 21-year-old president’s son heard about it and was indignant about “wasting taxpayers’ money” and insisted on putting the turkey in his room, Then I was too scared to sleep and called Prince Henry to promote the relationship.
+Our handsome 21-year-old president’s son heard about it and was indignant about “wasting taxpayers’ money” and insisted on putting the turkey in his room.
+Then I was too scared to sleep and called Prince Henry to promote the relationship.

-I understand that all the plots are aimed at cultivating feelings, but really young adults (and it is set by a perfect genius) the country's future red second generation is really not like this...intellectually challenged.
+I understand that all the plots are aimed at cultivating feelings, but really, young adults (and it is set by a perfect genius), the country's future red second generation is really not like this...intellectually challenged.

-Don't complain about the details, the children of high-ranking cadres will not go to state universities that are only attended by children from middle-class families with poor grades.
+Don't complain about the details; the children of high-ranking cadres will not go to state universities that are only attended by children from middle-class families with poor grades.

 Please, not American spring break fling.
 The first two chapters are ambiguous (with an anticipation filter) and cute.
 I really can’t watch the latter part.
 I don’t want to watch two mentally handicapped high-ranking sons send emails every day with wordplay and no real troubles.